PRANIT0605/Q-Techsolutions-Internship/README.md

 # Q-Techsolutions-Internship
 The following repository contains all the links to access my projects which were allotted to me during my internship at Q Techsolutions.
+Check the Master branch to access the project